ORC Week 6: How to make a custom Flag Garland

 As you can see below, our rainbow blanket has arrived.
 I am digging the pop of colors that it is adding to the space paired with the plaid pillowcases.
 I ordered a pair, one for the twin daybed and one for it's trundle.
 We are simply placing them for now to get a better sense of how the room is going to look!

 With the long weekend ahead, we are all wishing that we all could just stay in bed and snuggle instead.
-Alas, we will be up and about finishing up this room challenge. and we are determined to do it!
-I wish it could be more complete, but the best part is still to come!
+Alas, we will be up and about finishing up this room challenge and we are in the home stretch.
+The best part is still to come!
 Be sure to follow my Instagram stories for a few peaks over this weekend.

 I hope you have enjoyed seeing the direction that the room is headed.
 At left below, is the before picture of the space, where we started 6 weeks ago, for you to compare.